 Here is the type of customer service training that your company needs to improve its service:

 Introducing the team.
-It’s essential to have a team mentality when it comes to customer service.
-To best serve customers, each member of the team must act in harmony.
-To do this, they must be as efficient as possible and handle any problem that occurs.
+It’s essential to have a team mentality regarding customer service.
+To best serve customers, each team member must act in harmony.
+To do this, they must be as efficient as possible and handle any problem.
 Seasoned employees should carefully select a future with many years of experience.

 Meet your team for lunch the first day and have them introduce their new coworker to you.
 Let the new employee know that you value their opinion and want them to feel like a part of the team.
 Demonstrate that you are willing to show your appreciation by giving them a tour of the office and setting up a meeting with their direct reports.